formicalab/MoveVMToZone/README.md

 **"Restore point creation timeout"**
 - For large disks, the restore point may take longer; it will retry automatically

+**"PPG is pinned to zone X but target is zone Y"**
+- Change `-TargetZone` to match the PPG's pinned zone, or remove the VM from the PPG before migration

+**"PPG has running regional VMs"**
+- Stop all regional VMs in the PPG before running the script, then retry

+**"Could not determine physical zone mapping"**
+- This is informational only and doesn't block the migration
+- May occur if the region doesn't support zone mappings or due to API limitations

 ## License